jeffkasunic/lss/README.md

 * seq3800.0001.exr
 * 2000.0220.bty_env_01.0001.exr

-This script will work on multiple sequences types in the same directory.
-All three of the above sequences would parse just fine together.

 ## sequence_create
 Creates a sequence of files to be used as test input with the lss tool.